slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"There are no facts, only interpretations."
 -- Friedrich Nietzsche*
-- nothing is as good or as bad as it seems.
-> *'Anything you say before the word «but» does not count.' -- Kevin Kelly*
+> *"Anything you say before the word «but» does not count."
-- bragging razor: if someone brags assume half. if someone downplays double it.
+-- Kevin Kelly*
-- if you don't know, it's because you are not interested in it. (naval)
+> *"If you don't know, it's because you are not interested in it."
+-- Naval Ravikant*
-- to doubt everything or to believe everything are two equally convenient solutions; both dispense the necessity of reflection. -- henry poincaré
+> *"To doubt everything or to believe everything are two equally convenient solutions; both dispense the necessity of reflection."
+-- Henri Poincaré*

+- Bragging razor: if someone brags assume half. if someone downplays double it.
+- Nothing is as good or as bad as it seems.
-- i don't trust words. i even questin actions. but i never doubt patterns.
+- I don't trust words.
+I even question actions.
+But I never doubt patterns.
 -->

 > *"There are no facts, only interpretations."